 These changes were first hinted at on June 9, 2021, and were made possible by the success of vaccine rollout and the dedication of Canadians to upholding public health measures.

 Canadian citizens, permanent residents and others already eligible to enter Canada and who are fully vaccinated with a Health Canada-approved vaccine won’t have to go to a mandatory hotel, quarantine or complete a Day 8 test, but will still need COVID-19 tests before they leave for Canada and once they arrive.
+Use the Government of Canada’s website to confirm if you can enter Canada.

 To be considered fully vaccinated, a traveller must have received the full series of a vaccine—or combination of vaccines—accepted by the Government of Canada at least 14 days prior to entering Canada.
 Pfizer, Moderna, AstraZeneca/COVISHIELD and Janssen (Johnson & Johnson) are the accepted vaccines.